 The ability of the Company to explore its exploration and evaluation assets and the future profitability of the Company are directly related to the market price of gold and other precious metals.
-The Company has not hedged any of its potential future gold sales of the quantities held in investments.
 The Company monitors gold prices to determine the appropriate course of action to be taken by the Company.
+Equity price risk is defined as the potential adverse impact on the Company's operations due to movements in individual equity price or general movements in the level of the stock market.